-The first is Rosemary Sassoon’s Improve Your Handwriting ($13).
+The first is Rosemary Sassoon’s Improve Your Handwriting.
 The structure of this book encourages adult readers to experiment with styles to find the one that works for them, including left-handers.

-The second is Barbara Getty’s Write Now: The Complete Program For Better Handwriting ($18).
+The second is Barbara Getty’s Write Now: The Complete Program For Better Handwriting.
 The aim of this book is to help anyone “achieve elegant, legible handwriting” by focusing on writing in a specific italic style.

-Although handwriting is almost exclusively for pen and paper these days, you can use mobile devices (usually tablets) to help you practice.
-Using these apps on your smartphone is possible, but won’t be particularly effective as you need a larger, flatter area on which to write.
+Although handwriting is almost exclusively for pen and paper these days, you can use mobile devices (preferably tablets) to help you practice.
+Using these apps on your smartphone is possible, but you’d definitely benefit from a larger, flatter area on which to write.

-If you have an iPad, the Cursive Practice app (Free) is an easy way for you to practice your cursive writing on the go.
-The lessons take you through uppercase, lowercase, individual words, sentences, and numbers.
-You’re also able to change the width and style of your “pen”.
+If you have an iPad, the Cursive Practice app is an easy way for you to practice your cursive writing on the go.
+The handwriting lessons take you through uppercase, lowercase, individual words, cursive practice sentences, and numbers.
+You can also change the width and style of your “pen”.

 Once you’ve spent some time studying how to improve your handwriting, you’ll need to have some decent worksheets on which to practice.

-If you search Google Images for “handwriting worksheets” (searching specifically for large images which are suitable for printing), you should be able to find all you need.
-If you’re after something more specific, try:
+First off, you should check out our list of free, printable handwriting worksheets.
+And if they don’t deliver, search Google Images for “handwriting worksheets” (searching specifically for large images which are suitable for printing), you should be able to find all you need.

 A Life of Beautiful Handwriting